-The seven Areas of Learning were identified to ensure young people learn skills that will support them now and later in life.
+The seven Areas of Learning were identified to ensure young people learn skills that will support them now and in preparation for adulthood.
 Each Area of Learning is made up of Learning Programmes that identify the skills a young person will gain, and the support they need.

-Progress is tracked using our 'I Can' measurement system.
+Progress is tracked using our 'I Can' statement system.